chrishayuk/chuk-finetune/README.md

 uv run inference-cli --chat --model_name "Qwen/Qwen2.5-1.5B-instruct" --max_new_tokens 256 --device cpu
 ```

+uv run inference-cli --model_name "Qwen/Qwen2.5-3B-instruct" --max_new_tokens 256 --device cpu --load_adapter_path "adapters/math" --prompt "what's 25 + 30"

+uv run inference-cli --model_name "Qwen/Qwen2.5-3B-instruct" --max_new_tokens 256 --device cpu --load_adapter_path "adapters/math" --prompt "A conversation between User and Assistant.
+The user asks a question, and the Assistant solves it.
+The assistant first thinks about the reasoning process in the think tags and then provides the user with the answer in a user friendly manner within the answer tags, and finally also provides just the answer within the verifier tags, so it can be checked by an automated process.
+The reasoning process, answer and verifier answer are enclosed within <think> </think> <answer> </answer> and <verifier_answer> </verifier_answer> tags, respectively, i.e., <think>reasoning process here</think><answer>user answer here</answer><verifier_answer>verifier answer here</verifier_answer>.
+User: What's 10 + 10?
+Assistant: <think>"

+uv run inference-cli --model_name "Qwen/Qwen2.5-3B-instruct" --max_new_tokens 256 --device cpu --prompt "A conversation between User and Assistant.
+The user asks a question, and the Assistant solves it.
+The assistant first thinks about the reasoning process in the think tags and then provides the user with the answer in a user friendly manner within the answer tags, and finally also provides just the answer within the verifier tags, so it can be checked by an automated process.
+The reasoning process, answer and verifier answer are enclosed within <think> </think> <answer> </answer> and <verifier_answer> </verifier_answer> tags, respectively, i.e., <think>reasoning process here</think><answer>user answer here</answer><verifier_answer>verifier answer here</verifier_answer>.
+User: What's 10 + 20 - 7?
+Assistant: <think>"

 ### Sampling
 If you wish to test out prompts for sampling, see the inference.md file for more details
 However the following command shows you how to generate multiple samples